Rennylex/a-Stack-Based-Calculator/README.md

 # a stack based calculator
 This is a basic&amp;simple calculator supporting ➕➖✖➗, whose order of priority is achieved by using Stack to store all operators and operand.
-Currently it only features in the calculation of integers. //a double-supporting version is in progress.
+Currently it only features in the one-time-only calculation of integers. //a double-supporting and recyclable version is in progress.

 How to use: